-Information held within the industry is confused regarding which company operates Ebbsfleet and Stratford.
+Information held within the industry is confused regarding which company operates Ebbsfleet International and Stratford International.

-In practice, the same Network Rail management team looks after London St Pancras, Ebbsfleet and Stratford international stations and staff based at one station can cover either of the other two as required.
+In practice, the same Network Rail management team looks after London St Pancras International, Ebbsfleet International and Stratford International stations and staff based at one station can cover either of the other two as required.
 However, Network Rail's annual report and accounts for 2011 and 2018 (the only two checked) explicitly state that the company has the concession for St Pancras, with no mention made of other stations.
 Additionally, Network Rail's major stations page (where it defines the stations it operates) mentions London St Pancras International but neither Ebbsfleet International nor Stratford International.
 However, the Network Rail High Speed page names all three.

-Quite why the international rail regulator (the same body as the domestic regulator) and the railway's unified 'public face' get it wrong is unknown.
+Quite why the international rail regulator (the same body as the domestic regulator) and the railway's unified 'public face' got it wrong is unknown.